Ashley Tisdale, "High School Musical" Meanie!

 Though working steadily on shows like "Still Standing" and "Hannah Montana," She finally got a steady series role when the Disney Channel cast her as Maddie Fitzpatrick in "The Suite Life of Zack & Cody."
 The show was a big hit, and Ashley was in 87 episodes from 2005-2008.

 Despite all this, Ashley was not yet a household name.
 That changed with a certain little high school musical project.

 "High School Musical" was a smash hit, spawning all sorts of different projects for Ashley.
 These included two sequels, best-selling soundtrack albums, a feature film, and numerous cast appearances in various venues.
-The character was so memorable that she even appeared in video "Sharpay's Fabulous Adventures" in 2011.
+The character was so memorable that she even appeared in the video "Sharpay's Fabulous Adventures" in 2011.